ueberdosis/tiptap/docs/guide/node-views.md

 ```

 ### Render JavaScript/Vue/React
 But what if you want to render your actual JavaScript/Vue/React code?
-Consider using tiptap to render your output.
+Consider using Tiptap to render your output.
 Just set the editor to `editable: false` and no one will notice you’re using an editor to render the content. :-)

 <!-- ## Reference